James Gordon (Royal Navy officer): Senior command

 Promoted to rear-admiral on 10 January 1837, Gordon became Lieutenant-Governor of the Greenwich Hospital at Greenwich in July 1840.
 Promoted to vice-admiral on 8 January 1848, he succeeded Sir Charles Adam as Governor of Greenwich Hospital in October 1853.
 He was promoted to full admiral on 21 January 1854 and, having been advanced to Knight Grand Cross of the Order of the Bath on 5 July 1855, he was promoted to Admiral of the Fleet on 30 January 1868.

 Death

 Gordon died at Greenwich Hospital on 8 January 1869 and was buried in the hospital grounds.
 The grave lies within an enclosed area of surviving graves within the generally cleared graveyard, now forming a pocket park immediately west of the entrance to National Maritime Museum.

-An obituary in Macmillan’s Magazine hailed him as "The Last of Nelson’s Captains" and a biography by Brian Perrett argued that his career was the principal model for that of C. S. Forester's hero Horatio Hornblower.
+An obituary in Macmillan’s Magazine hailed him as "The Last of Nelson’s Captains" and a biography by Bryan Perrett argued that his career was the principal model for that of C. S. Forester's hero Horatio Hornblower.